tokfrans03/RFID-Pi/README.md

 # RFID-Pi
-repo for using a rfid tag to unlock a compuer using a raspberry pi
+Repo for using a RFID tag to unlock a compuer using a raspberry pi

 use MY_Read.py to get your cards uid